Doug Jones (international arbitrator): Career

-Jones has served as arbitrator in both ad hoc and institutional commercial arbitrations under institutional rules of the American Arbitration Association (AAA), International Centre for Dispute Resolution (ICDR), Resolution Institute (formerly The Institute of Arbitrators and Mediators Australia), Australian Centre for International Commercial Arbitration (ACICA), Dubai International Arbitration Centre (DIAC), Hong Kong International Arbitration Centre (HKIAC), International Chamber of Commerce (ICC), Asian International Arbitration Centre (AIAC), London Court of International Arbitration (LCIA), Singapore International Arbitration Centre (SIAC), Korean Commercial Arbitration Board (KCAB), Cairo Regional Centre for International Commercial Arbitration (CRCICA), Vietnam International Arbitration Center (VIAC), Arbitration Institute of the Stockholm Chamber of Commerce (SCC), and European Development Fund Arbitration and Conciliation Rules as well as UNCITRAL Rules, in disputes of values exceeding some billions $US.
-In 2010 Jones was appointed as an Australian Government nominee on the International Centre for Settlement of Investment Disputes (ICSID) Panel of Arbitrators, and was re-appointed to this role in 2017.
+Jones has served as arbitrator in over 200 ad hoc and institutional commercial arbitrations under institutional rules of the American Arbitration Association (AAA), International Centre for Dispute Resolution (ICDR), Resolution Institute (formerly The Institute of Arbitrators and Mediators Australia), Australian Centre for International Commercial Arbitration (ACICA), Dubai International Arbitration Centre (DIAC), Hong Kong International Arbitration Centre (HKIAC), International Chamber of Commerce (ICC), Asian International Arbitration Centre (AIAC), London Court of International Arbitration (LCIA), Singapore International Arbitration Centre (SIAC), Korean Commercial Arbitration Board (KCAB), Cairo Regional Centre for International Commercial Arbitration (CRCICA), Vietnam International Arbitration Center (VIAC), Arbitration Institute of the Stockholm Chamber of Commerce (SCC), and European Development Fund Arbitration and Conciliation Rules as well as UNCITRAL Rules, in disputes of values exceeding some billions $US.
+In 2010, Jones was appointed as an Australian Government nominee on the International Centre for Settlement of Investment Disputes (ICSID) Panel of Arbitrators.
+He was re-appointed to this role in 2017.

-Jones is acknowledged as a leading arbitrator being ranked in a number of leading directories.
-In 2020, Doug received the Global Arbitration Review award for Best Prepared and Most Responsive Arbitrator.
-In the same year, he maintained his Band One ranking in the Chambers Asia-Pacific international arbitration category for a tenth consecutive year.
+Jones is acknowledged as a leading arbitrator, having been ranked in a number of leading directories.
 Chambers Asia-Pacific has recognised Doug as "without question the leading Asia-Pacific-based arbitrator for construction disputes" and testified that "[h]e is regarded by many as 'the leading construction arbitrator in the world'".

-On 10 October 2019, Doug was appointed as an International Judge of the Singapore International Commercial Court.

-In October 2020, Doug was elected as an Honorary Bencher of the Honourable Society of Gray's Inn.
+Lexology described him as "one of the world's leading practitioners," notable for his "robust knowledge of domestic and international infrastructure and construction disputes."

 Publications

-Jones is the author of Building and Construction Claims and Disputes (Construction Publications, 1996) and Commercial Arbitration in Australia (2nd ed, Thomson Reuters, 2013).
+Jones is the author of Building and Construction Claims and Disputes (Construction Publications, 1996), Commercial Arbitration in Australia (2nd ed, Thomson Reuters, 2013), and Commercial Arbitration in Australia under the Model Law (Thomson Reuters, 2022).
 He is the co-editor-in-chief of the International Construction Law Review, and has also published numerous articles and book chapters on construction law and dispute resolution.
 He regularly contributes to a range of industry journals and publications.